← All claims

 2018 · Minerva Endocrinol

-observational supports moderate Review reports increased irritability, depressive mood and, in abusers, persistent anxiety and depression associated with AAS use.
+observational supports low Review reports increased irritability, depressive mood and, in abusers, persistent anxiety and depression associated with AAS use.

 Cueva